 The tournament is run by the National Collegiate Athletic Association (NCAA) and pits the nation's top university basketball teams against each other in a fierce competition that has taken place almost every year since 1939.

-The competition was cancelled last year to the Covid-19 pandemic, the only time in history it was not held.
+The competition was cancelled in 2021 due to the Covid-19 pandemic, the only time in history it was not held.

-It is a single-elimination tournament of 68 teams that compete in seven rounds for the national championship, with the second-to-last round known as the Final Four, when only four teams are left.
+The single-elimination tournament involves 68 teams that compete in seven rounds for the national championship, with the second-to-last round known as the Final Four, when only four teams are left.

 The second way is receiving an at-large bid, which goes to the highest-scoring eligible teams across different levels, meaning even schools without big, expensive athletic departments have a chance to play.

-Once the field of 68 teams is finalised, they are assigned a seed and sorted into four regions, which determines their first-round matchups and their path to the championship, the NCAA says.
+Once the field of 68 teams is finalised, they are assigned a seed and sorted into four regions, which determines their first-round matchups and their path to the championship, according to the NCAA.